 The following guest post was kindly penned by Allison Reynolds, a veteran niche internet marketer and Flippa customer.
 She is currently working on creating an online reality TV show about internet marketing called The Reality Challenge.

-What’s This Email List Thing?
+What’s This Sell an Email List Thing?

 Email lists (mailing lists, or just lists for short) are created by having a field on your site into which people have entered an email address so they can get extra information from you.
 Things like newsletters, upgrade and product information, free offers, are all reasons why people will submit their email.

 There are many email list hosting/management services available that will store those email addresses and give you an interface to email out whatever it is you want to mail.
 The most reputable ones will force you to create double opt-in lists (where the person requests they go on the list by adding an email, and then confirms by clicking on a link in a follow up email).
 Double opt-in lists should be considered the cream of the quality crop when you see it mentioned in a Flippa sale; these people have indicated they definitely want to get email from that source.